Vili people: Decline of the city of Loango and emergence of Pointe-Noire

-In 1897, the completion of the Matadi-Leopoldville railway, but especially the foundation of Pointe-Noire in 1922, in view of the construction of a deep-water port and a railway line, will precipitate the decline of the Capital Loango.
+In 1897, the completion of the Matadi-Leopoldville railway, and especially the foundation of Pointe-Noire in 1922, and the construction of a deep-water port and a railway line, precipitated the decline of the Loango Capital.
 Indeed, its bay with its low draught does not allow the landing of ships for the traffic of persons and goods.
-Loango then only welcomes the burials of the nobles Vili and the settlers.
+Loango then only welcomed the burials of the nobles Vili and the settlers.

-Moreover, the shipyards of the port and the Congo Ocean Railway will push the men in the force of the age to emigrate to Pointe-Noire.
-Except for the small fishing village of Ndjindji, it is the workers of these two shipyards which will constitute the bulk of the indigenous Pointe-Noire population.
+Moreover, the shipyards of the new port and the Congo Ocean Railway pushed the men to emigrate to Pointe-Noire.
+Except for the small fishing village of Ndjindji, it is the workers of these two shipyards which constituted the bulk of the indigenous Pointe-Noire population.
 The city also sees the arrival of people attracted by the induced jobs.
 These include traders from Gabon, Dahomey, Togo and Ghana.

 The French colonizers, anxious to avoid conflicts with the natives, reserve the areas of swamps, unfit for agriculture and empty of population.
 They also recognize customary law: the non-fertile land belongs to the whole community.
 But this rule is not always respected.

 Thus, in 1910, the village Koùmbi Bouilika was removed from the map.
 Its inhabitants, headed by the chief Louissi Sakala, said the elder son of the patriarch Nfouk'-Lassy, were expelled and expropriated from this land by the will of the settlers in the yardstick of the development of Pointe-Noire.
 The latter, having not found any suitable sites other than this plateau to build a runway that could accommodate aircraft, have therefore unfortunately relocated to this village which was on the current location of the Agostinho Neto airport of Pointe-Noire.
 It stretched between the current air base and the Tchinouka River, and was adjacent to the villages of Ntié-Tié, Mboukou, Mpaka, Mpolo, Tchimani, Ngoyo, Tchibambouka, Mpita, Tchinouka, Malala and Tchimbamba.